 First, they’re all based on the three most-popular liquors during spring: vodka, bourbon, and gin.

 Second, they’re all easy to make.
 Scroll back up and you’ll see that none of these easy spring cocktail recipes has more than four steps.

 Third, they’re profitable.
 By virtue of being popular and easy for bartenders to make, they also consist of ingredients your bar likely already has.
 And if you or your bartenders know how to upsell cocktails, you’re in even better shape.
 Both of those will lower liquor cost right there.
 You don’t need to invest anything to make these, and there’s demand for them.
 Focusing on cocktail recipes like that sends the average bar profit margin flying.
 Also, be sure your bartenders are well-versed in the drinks every bartender should know.
 Having a grasp of simple, classic drinks is all part of how to become a bartender.
 And it makes tweaking them and coming up with profitable versions of them easier.
 Just make sure to use good recipe costing so you make the most off of these drinks.

 And fourth, well, we think these are the best spring cocktails out there.
 Surprisingly, none of the above use bitters (wonder exactly what bitters are?), and that’s for good reason.
 The herbs and spices of bitters tend more toward fall, winter, and cold-weather drinks.
+You can even learn how to make bitters with a bitters recipe.
 There are so many amazing mixological concoctions out there, it’s not easy putting together a list of only 6 cocktails.
 But we did it.
 And we did it because these are the spring cocktails we believe in.
 These are the spring cocktails we personally enjoy.
 And they are, hands down, the easiest spring cocktails out there.
 You can also check out some of the best bartending books for more inspiration.